pereznetworks/A-Course-Rating-API/README.md

   Associated User.id in Courses and Reviews is set when adding data to model

-     mongod does throws 'invalid path' when trying to set this at schema level
+     mongod does throw an 'invalid path' when trying to set this at schema level

-     mongoose docs, in schema define section, do not actually show an example of how to do this
+     mongoose docs, in schema define sections, do not actually show an example of how to do this